mrh29/learn2program/README.md

 # learn2program

-## Programming in X
+## Programming in OCaml

-This repository serves as a simple introduction to programming in X.
+This repository serves as a simple introduction to programming in OCaml.

-## Overview of X
+## Overview of OCaml

-X is a programming language.
+OCaml is a statically typed, functional programming language.

-## Strengths of X
+## Strengths of OCaml

-X is cool because it can do foo.
+OCaml is cool because it can do foo.

-## Weaknesses of X
+## Weaknesses of Ocaml

-X is not cool because it cannot do bar.
+OCaml is not cool because it cannot do bar.

-## Running Programs in X
+## Running Programs in OCaml

-To run your program in X, do the following:
+To run your program in OCaml, do the following:

 ## Problem 1

 Thie first problem is to modify a program by editing it to include your name and age.
-In the directory prob1, you should see a file named hello.X.
+In the directory prob1, you should see a file named hello.ml.
 It currently prints "Hello, world.
 My name is Alice, and I am 42."
 Your first task is to edit the program, so that it prints your name and age: